-In accordance with the rules and policies of the TSX Venture Exchange (the "TSX-V"), shareholders must each year approve the Option Plan.
-The policies require that a stock option plan must specify a maximum number of shares issuable under it, which number can later be increased to a higher specified number only if authorized by the shareholders and accepted by the TSX-V. As of December 31, 2020, there were 23,350,000 options outstanding, of which 23,350,000 options were fully vested and exercisable and as of the date hereof, there are 13,939,286 options outstanding, of which 11,889,286 options are fully vested and exercisable.
+TSX-V policies require that a stock option plan must specify a maximum number of shares issuable under it, which number can later be increased to a higher specified number only if authorized by the shareholders and accepted by the TSX-V. As of December 31, 2021, there were 13,939,286 options outstanding, and as of the date hereof, there are 18,514,286 options outstanding, of which 15,633,036 options are fully vested and exercisable.